biemond/puppet/modules/orautils/README.md

 changes

+- 0.2.0 new way to overide the params , use params.pp or use the variables
 - 0.1.8 updated license to Apache 2.0
 - 0.1.7 BugFixes for nodemanager startup & showStatus
 - 0.1.6 Autostart of the Nodemanager ( chkconfig )